jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-Games-of-skill-and-chance.md

 ---
 Title: "Imaginary Syllabi: Games of Skill and Chance "
 Date: 2023-01-22
-Tags: teaching gambling probability imaginary-syllabi
+tags: teaching gambling probability imaginary-syllabi
 ---

 An interdisciplinary capstone course on luck, skill, and the games of everyday life, combining mathematics, literature, and philosophy.
 Practical activities to include playing blackjack, chess, and writing Monte Carlo simulations. **Reading lists to include...**